 The 2021 Credit Agreement contains provisions to replace LIBOR with a replacement rate as described in the 2021 Credit Agreement.
 On October 20, 2022, the Company entered into the First Amendment to the 2021 Credit Agreement (the "Amended 2021 Credit Agreement") which replaced LIBOR with BSBY as permitted under the 2021 Credit Agreement.
 Borrowings under the line of credit bear interest, at the Company's option, at either (1) BSBY plus a margin that varies from 1.000% to 1.875% depending upon the Leverage Ratio (as defined in the 2021 Credit Agreement), or (2) the base rate (which is the highest of the federal funds rate plus 0.5%, the prime rate, or BSBY plus 1.0%) plus 0% to 0.375% (depending upon the Leverage Ratio).
 A commitment fee ranging from 0.20% to 0.325% (depending upon the Leverage Ratio) is payable on the unused line of credit.
-At December 31, 2022, there were no borrowings outstanding under the Amended 2021 Credit Agreement, and letters of credit outstanding in the amount of \$0.3 million left \$199.7 million of credit available under the Amended 2021 Credit Agreement.
-Obligations under the Amended 2021 Credit Agreement are the only contractual borrowing obligations or commercial borrowing commitments of the Company.
+At December 31, 2023, there were no borrowings outstanding under the Amended 2021 Credit Agreement, and letters of credit outstanding in the amount of \$0.3 million left \$199.7 million of credit available under the Amended 2021 Credit Agreement are the only contractual borrowing obligations or commercial borrowing commitments of the Company.

 Obligations under the Amended 2021 Credit Agreement are unsecured and contain customary covenants and events of default.
-The Company was in compliance with the covenants as of December 31, 2022.
+The Company was in compliance with the covenants as of December 31, 2023.

-The Company paid interest totaling \$0.4 million, \$0.4 million and \$0.2 million in 2022, 2021 and 2020, respectively, none of which was capitalized.
+The Company paid interest totaling \$0.4 million in 2023, 2022 and 2021, respectively, none of which was capitalized.